crtheisen/lol-mastery-analysis/README.md

 Web contains our stand-alone static website that displays our final metrics.
 You can see the latests version of our site at [http://champion-affinity.getforge.io/](http://champion-affinity.getforge.io/).
 You can also deploy your own version out of the <code>web</code> directory.

-##Backend (Data Collection and Metric Calculations)
+##Backend

-Now we'll go through the meat of our application; the backend Python scripts that pull data from the API calculate our metrics, and create the .csv/.tsv/.json files that our visualizations rely on.
+Now we'll go through the meat of our application; the backend Python scripts that pull data from the API, calculate our metrics, and create the .csv/.tsv/.json files that our visualizations rely on.
+We'll also discuss how we'd improve the backend in the short term and long term.

 ###Dependencies